Blog

 Well, it's challenging at the moment and even Werner Vogel admits that.
 He said in his speech that in the absence of giving the information of milligrams of CO2 used by your services, you can use cost as a proxy, as mentioned earlier in the blog.
 And that is really around the fact that they maybe haven't looked at scope three or the fact that the breakdown of the data isn’t great in their tooling.

-There are tools out there now that allows you to get a better idea of this.
+There are tools out there now that allow you to get a better idea of this.
 And if you would like any more information on those, feel free to contact me.
-One of the things I think is really worth looking at is something like Cloud Jewels by Etsy, which has a principle on how to look IT/server consumption and you can build upon that.
-Also, there are now tools that have been in the FinOps space that are building out green ops capabilities and sustainability reviews.
+One of the things I think is worth looking at is something like Cloud Jewels by Etsy, which has a principle on how to look IT/server consumption and you can build upon that.
+Additionally, there are now tools that have been developed for the FinOps space, building out green ops capabilities and sustainability reviews.
 And there are tools that have been built out in the market for GreenOps specifically, some are even open source ones as well.

 So it's really the right time to start having a look into this world.
-And hopefully now you have a basic understanding of what people are talking about when they talk about Green Ops.
+Hopefully, now you have a basic understanding of what people are talking about when they talk about Green Ops.